Singapore Sling Cocktail Recipe

 Ingredients for the Singapore Sling

-The list of ingredients needed for the Singapore Sling is long.
-And this is also something all recipes have in common.
-So, making this iconic drink needs some determination.
+The list of ingredients required for the Singapore Sling recipe is long - and that goes for every version of this cocktail.
+So, making this iconic drink needs some determination and these nine ingredients:

 • London Dry Gin, e.g., Tanqueray or Sipsmith

-• Grand Marnier, an orange liqueur based on Cognac with 40% ABV.
+• Grand Marnier - an orange-flavored liqueur based on cognac with a 40% ABV

-• Dry red wine. -Don't use sweet red wine as the fruity drink already gets enough sugar from juices and liqueurs.
+• Dry red wine. -Don't use sweet red wine because the drink already gets enough sugar from juices and liqueurs.

 • Angostura bitters